USS S-35: Seventh war patrol

 Omintao-Mushashi-Kashiwabara shipping lanes.
 On 19 December, she shifted north; reconnoitered the Kamchatka peninsula; then, headed home.
 En route, engineering defects again became critical, and almost 20 hours were spent in repairs.
 On 25 December, she arrived at Attu; and, on 30 December, she entered Dutch Harbor to complete her last war patrol.

 January 1944–March 1945

 Fleet submarines now replaced the World War I-designed types.
 The Aleutian S-boats, as with those operating in other areas, were reassigned to training duty or designated for inactivation.
 S-35 was assigned to Pearl Harbor where she arrived in mid-February 1944 and immediately commenced training operations.
 In the spring, she was ordered to the Marshall Islands.
 Through the summer, she provided training services out of Majuro and Eniwetok, then returned to Pearl Harbor.
 In January 1945, she proceeded to San Diego for inspection and repairs, and, in February, she returned to Oahu for use as a damage control school ship.

 Decommissioning and disposal

 Decommissioned on 19 March 1945, she served as a school ship and then as a target ship.
 Her hulk was sunk by torpedo fire on 4 April 1946.
+Her remains were located by the Lost 52 Project as announced on 4 August 2020.